Major differences remain over spending cuts and other key issues as debt limit deadline looms

 McCarthy tells conference: ‘We are nowhere near a deal’

-Underscoring just how far apart the two sides are, House Speaker Kevin McCarthy told Republicans during a closed-door meeting on Tuesday, “We are nowhere near a deal,” according to sources in the room.
+Underscoring just how far apart the two sides are, McCarthy told Republicans during a closed-door meeting on Tuesday, “We are nowhere near a deal,” according to sources in the room.

 The window to secure a deal is rapidly closing and the stakes are incredibly high with the Treasury Department continuing to say the US could default by June 1.
 A first-ever default for the US would likely trigger a global economic catastrophe.